“Jesus said, ‘It is finished.’ With that, he bowed his head and gave up his spirit.” John 19:30b

 “Dear Jesus, thank you for dying on the cross for my sins!
 I believe that You came for me and that You want to have a relationship with me!
 I don’t need to change in order to enter into Your presence.
 Thank you for loving me just as I am!
 I pray that today and the rest of my life You will help me to follow you.
 In Jesus’ name, I pray, Amen!”

 If you’ve prayed that prayer for the first time, we would love to hear about it and pray with you for your new life.
 Please email us firstname.lastname@example.org.

 Questions to Ponder

-What are some practical ways you can incorporate the qualities of obedience, kindness, and forgiveness into your daily life?
-Is there someone or something in one of these areas that need your attention?
+- What are some practical ways you can incorporate the qualities of obedience, kindness, and forgiveness into your daily life?
+Is there someone or something in one of these areas that needs your attention?

 Plan to go to church on Easter Sunday with your family.
 Take a family photo and thank God for all that He has done for you and your family.
 Journal what you thanked God for and place a copy of the photo in your journal.
 You will be able to look at the photo over the next year and be reminded of all that God has done for you and your family.